Tarot Decks

 A specific form of Oracle Cards, with some traditional structure and meaning but also great variety of styles and details.
 Decks are generally structured as 78 cards; a Major Arcana (suit) of 22 cards plus four Minor Suits, each consisting of cards numbered one to ten, plus four ‘court cards’.
 Exactly how far from this basic structure, traditional names or typical imagery a designer may stray and still be considered a Tarot deck is a matter of personal taste or belief.
 There is no legal definition.

 For me, the bulk of the magic in the cards is how their imagery invokes, stokes, or provokes our subconscious.
 There is no ‘one perfect deck’ so much as a deck (or decks) that resonate with our inner Self.
-Below I present five of my Tarot decks (with 9 non-Tarot Oracle Cards below that) to see if any of these cards speak to you for your reading.
+Below I present four of my Tarot decks (with non-Tarot Oracle Cards below that) to see if any of these cards speak to you for your reading.

-The Morgan-Greer Tarot (1979)
+The ETA Tarot (2017)

 Other Oracle Decks